 A Pot au feu (pot on the fire) is defined as a French Stew consisting of meats and vegetables.
 It’s steeped in rustic tradition and is typically made with beef, oxtail, or other types of meat.
-The recipe at the bottom of this post is made with chicken but it can be replaced by the meat of your choice.
+This recipe is made with chicken but it can be replaced by the meat of your choice.
 If possible, use certified organic chicken if available, for the best quality and flavor, although it is not necessary.